Marguerite Alacoque was born in 1647 in Burgundy and became

 The folds of Joyce's sentences contain one final allusion,

-though this one does not figure in Bloom's awareness.
-He thinks,
+though this one does not figure in Bloom's consciousness.
+He

-Greek painter famed for realism, and mixing the man Apelles up
+another Greek painter famed for realism, and mixing the man

-with the god Apollo.
-These minor mistakes would be utterly
+Apelles up with the god Apollo.
+These minor mistakes would be

 Apelle, figlio di Apollo,